allero-io/allero/README.md

 ### 2. Validate your pipelines
 * Fetch your organizations and/or repositories: `allero fetch github dapr/dapr`
 * Validate your pipelines across all your fetched data: `allero validate`

 <img src="./static/allero_validate.gif" alt="allero-cli">

-### Fetching private repositories
+### Fetching private repositories from Github
 Fetching data from a private GitHub organization requires a personal access token (PAT).
 1. Create a GitHub PAT with access to the repos you want to scan.
 More information about how to create a Github PAT can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token)
 Generate the token with the following **read** permissions: